From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families: Materials and Methods

 \subsubsection{Globin family}

 Globins (Pfam accession: PF00042) are heme-containing proteins that function primarily in oxygen binding and transport.
 We trained the embedding-RBM on the MSA of the full globin family obtained from Pfam, which includes 29{,}211 sequences of length $L = 117$.
 Functional annotations were taken from~\cite{ziegler2023latent}, providing a total of 4{,}240 labeled sequences.
-Using \texttt{cobalt} with a threshold \texttt{t1}$= 0.7$, we generated a train/test split consisting of 1{,}394 training sequences and 403 test sequences across 15 specificity classes (see Fig.~\ref{fig:class abundance PF00042}).
+Using \texttt{cobalt} with a threshold \texttt{t1}$= 0.7$, we generated train/test splits for various train set sizes and around 160 test sequences across 7 specificity classes (see SI, Fig.~\ref{fig:class abundance PF00042}).